arhohuttunen/arhohuttunen.com/content/post/dry-damp-tests/index.md

     }
 ```

-The change makes it even worse because now the setup has been partially divided into two places.
+The change makes it even worse because now the setup has been divided into two places.
+The construction happens in the test lifecycle method, and we then partially set the data in the test method.

 Looking at examples like this, it feels like increasing DRY will reduce DAMP and the other way around.
 From this perspective, it makes sense to favor DRY in production code and DAMP in test code.